JNRowe/cupage/doc/background.rst

 .. [#] Initially Pickle_ was used in versions prior to 0.3.0.
-The switch was made as Pickle_ provided no benefits over :abbr:`JSON (JavaScript Object Notation)`, and some significant drawbacks including the lack of support from other languages.
+The switch was made as Pickle_ provided no benefits over :abbr:`JSON (JavaScript Object Notation)`, and some significant drawbacks including the lack of support for reading it from other languages.

 .. _atom: http://www.atomenabled.org/
 .. _freshmeat: http://freshmeat.net/